inhinias/Arcanum/README.md

 # Axon
-A small tool for saving encrypted passwords in a database.
+A small tool for generating, encrypting and saving passwords, notes and files.

-On startup it will show a dialog to connect to a database.
-The information will then be encrypted and stored in this database.
-Have a look at the code and adjust it to your needs (tables, encryption, etc.).
+On startup it will show a dialog to connect to a database where the passwords and notes will be stored.

-NOTE:

--Have a look a the issues tab on here first before using!

--Editing and searching is sofar not supported, but I plan on adding it in a future release.
+Have a look at the code and adjust it to your needs to ensure a correct connection!

+Notes:
+-I can't guarante that your passwords will be secure.
+Use this programm at your own risk.
+-For encryption the python-gnupg module is used.
+-No data will be saved locally.
+(You need to reenter your connection data every time, unless changed in the code!)